History of the horse in the Indian subcontinent

-Odd toed ungulate, or hoofed mammals, such as horses, rhinos, and tapirs, may have their evolutionary origins in Indian subcontinent.
+The horse has been present in the Indian subcontinent from at least the middle of the second millennium BC, more than two millennia after its domestication in Central Asia.
+The earliest uncontroversial evidence of horse remains on the Indian Subcontinent date to the early Swat culture (around 1600 BCE).
 While horse remains and related artifacts have been found in Late Harappan (1900-1300 BCE) sites, indicating that horses may have been present at Late Harappan times, horses did not play an essential role in the Harappan civilisation, in contrast to the Vedic period (1500-500 BCE).
 The importance of the horse for the Indo-Aryans is indicated by the Sanskrit word Ashva, "horse," which is often mentioned in the Vedas and Hindu scriptures.

 Paleolithic

-Odd toed ungulate, or hoofed mammals, such as horses, rhinos, and tapirs, may have their evolutionary origins in the Indian Subcontinent.
-Remains of the Equus namadicus have been found from Pleistocene levels in India.
-The Equus namadicus is closely related to the Equus sivalensis.
-The Equus sivalensis lived in the Himalayan foothills in prehistoric times and it is assumed it was extinct during the last ice age.
+During the Late Pleistocene, a species of equine, Equus namadicus, was native to the subcontinent, but it was extinct by the start of the Holocene.
+Equus namadicus is considered a "stenonine horse", meaning that it is probably more closely related to zebras and asses than to true horses.

 Domestication

-Domestication of the horse before the second millennium appears to be confined to its native habitat, the Great Steppe.
-An increasing amount of evidence supports the hypothesis that horses were domesticated in the Eurasian Steppes approximately 3500 BCE.
+Domestication of the horse before the second millennium BC appears to be confined to its native habitat, the Great Steppe.
+There is increasing evidence that horses were domesticated in the Eurasian Steppes around 3500 BC.
 Recent discoveries in the context of the Botai culture suggest that Botai settlements in the Akmola Province of Kazakhstan are the location of the earliest domestication of the horse.

 Use of horses spread across Eurasia for transportation, agricultural work, and warfare.
 The horse only appears in Mesopotamia from around 1800 BC as a ridden animal and acquires military significance with the invention of the chariot.